|

 2nd Lieutenant, 2nd

-btn Argylle and Southern Highlanders, died of wounds 6 January
+btn Argylle and Southern Highlanders, collapsed and died whilst

 Sergeant, 15th btn Royal Scots